-My teeth are not missing fluoride at all and they’re getting on great without it.
+My teeth are not missing fluoride at all.
+In fact, they’re getting on great without it.
 Yours can too.
-There’s good reason to go fluoride free which I’m going to share with you if you don’t already know.
-By the end of this post you’ll see going fluoride free is really easy.
+There’s good reason to go fluoride-free which I’m going to share with you if you don’t already know.
+By the end of this post, you’ll see going fluoride free is easy.
 It’ll save money, reduce waste and is better for you.
 What’s not to love?

 Why do you brush your teeth with fluoride, really?

 This is a rather intriguing tale.
 In the 1930s the largest producer of aluminium at the time was Acola.
 The folks down at Acola were creating vast amounts toxic fluoride gas.
 The vapours were paralyzing and killed nearby farm animals exposed to it and ruining crops.
 Lawsuits were mounting as farmers sued Acola for their losses.
 Concerns were also growing over the negative impact of fluoride gas on human health.
 With the high cost of toxic waste disposal, a plan to recycle this dangerous byproduct was hatched.
 Acola enlisted the help of Gerald Cox, a Mellon Institute researcher in Pittsburgh.
 Gerald’s assignment?
 To research the effects of fluoride on teeth.

 Wait.
 What??
 Why would anyone want to put this crap on their teeth?!